elasticsearch-dump/elasticsearch-dump/README.md

 --versionType
                     Elasticsearch versioning types.
 Should be `internal`, `external`, `external_gte`, `force`.
-                    NB : Type validation is handled by the bulk endpoint and not by elasticsearch-dump --csvDelimiter
+                    NB : Type validation is handled by the bulk endpoint and not by elasticsearch-dump --csvConfigs
+                    Set all fast-csv configurations
+                    A escaped JSON string or file can be supplied.
+File location must be prefixed with the @ symbol (default: null)
+--csvDelimiter
                     The delimiter that will separate columns.
                     (default : ',')